habibcomsats/NVFlare/docs/user_guide/FLAdminAPI.rst

 FLAdminAPI
 ==========

-:class:`FLAdminAPI<nvflare.fuel.hci.client.fl_admin_api.FLAdminAPI>` is a wrapper for admin commands that can be issued by an admin client to the FL server.
+:class:`FLAdminAPI<flare.fuel.hci.client.fl_admin_api.FLAdminAPI>` is a wrapper for admin commands that can be issued by an admin client to the FL server.
 You can use a provisioned admin client's certs and keys to initialize an instance of FLAdminAPI to programmatically submit commands to the FL server.

 Initialization
 --------------
-It is recommended to use the :class:`FLAdminAPIRunner<nvflare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` to initialize the API, or use it as a guide to write your own code to use the FLAdminAPI.
+It is recommended to use the :class:`FLAdminAPIRunner<flare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` to initialize the API, or use it as a guide to write your own code to use the FLAdminAPI.

-Compared to before NVIDIA FLARE 2.1.0, the FLAdminAPI now requires an overseer_agent to be provided, and this is automatically created by the :class:`FLAdminAPIRunner<nvflare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` with the information in ``fed_admin.json`` in the provided admin_dir's startup directory.
+Compared to before [BLINDED] FLARE 2.1.0, the FLAdminAPI now requires an overseer_agent to be provided, and this is automatically created by the :class:`FLAdminAPIRunner<flare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` with the information in ``fed_admin.json`` in the provided admin_dir's startup directory.

 Logging in is now automatically handled, and when there is a server cutover, the overseer_agent will provide the new SP